A cloud of speech bubbles spreading out from a microphone on a stand.

 Look for a urologist who does not rush to surgery

-Surgery is an option for many people with prostate cancer, but it is not the only option.
-Any surgery comes with risks and should be considered carefully.
-If your urologist is heavily pushing you toward surgery but that is not the option you thought was the best fit for you, it might be time to ask around for another doctor.
+Any treatment like surgery comes with risks and should be considered carefully.
+If your healthcare provider pushes you toward surgery but you think another option is a better fit, it might be time to ask around for another doctor.

 “They have the rap of cutting first.”